VoiNetwork/voi-swarm/docs/installation/installation.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/VoiNetwork/voi-swarm/main/install.sh)"
 ```

-## Setting a Custom Telemetry Name as part of installation (advanced)
+## Setting a Custom Telemetry Name as Part of Installation (advanced)

 !!! info
-    This is an advanced feature and is not required to have telemetry configured.
+    This is an advanced feature intended for automation, and is **not required** before telemetry can be used.

-During installation, you will be prompted to set a custom telemetry name, if however you prefer to set a name through
+During installation, you will automatically be prompted to set a custom telemetry name if not set already.
-the environment, you can do so by setting the **VOINETWORK_TELEMETRY_NAME** environment variable to your desired name.
+If you prefer to set a name through the environment, you can do so by setting the
+**VOINETWORK_TELEMETRY_NAME** environment variable to your desired name.

 This would typically be done if you are automating the installation process.